Jin-Zhang/MA/md/4,programming.md

 ### a.
 Python

 Python is an interpreted, object-oriented, high level scripting and programming language.
+It was first introduced in 1991 by Guido van Rossum, who wanted to develop a language that could be used for anyone.
+The syntax of Python is simple and clear, one of the features is white space as a statement indentation.
 Python has two popular version: Python 2.7 and Python 3.5.
 A lot of features has been changed

 Kivy has been elected as the GUI framework in this master thesis, but kivy support only Python 2 for now on,